Trial of George Zimmerman: Neighbors' testimonies

-Rachel Jeantel
+Rachel Jeantel's testimony

 Rachel Jeantel, Witness No. 8, was a friend of Martin's in elementary school and high school.

 Jeantel testified that she was on the phone with Martin during the incident and that they were on the phone together while Martin was at the 7-Eleven.
 The call was disconnected and Martin later called her back.
 Jeantel testified that during the second call, Martin said a man was watching him, but that she did not think it was a "big idea."
 Jeantel asked Martin how the man looked and he told her that he was "a creepy-ass cracker."
 Jeantel warned Martin to walk away because "it might be a rapist."
 Martin, she said, told her that the "nigga is still following me" so he was going to try to "lose him" and get back to the home where he was staying.
 As Jeantel remained on the phone with Martin, he said, "The nigga is behind me."
 The man who was allegedly following him reappeared and Martin said, "Why are you following me for," and then Jeantel heard a hard-breathed man come and say, "What are you doing around here?"
 Jeantel testified that she said, "Trayvon, Trayvon" and she "started to hear a little bit of Trayvon saying, get off, get off."
 Jeantel then said she heard Martin's phone headset fall and Martin say, "Get off."
 The phone went dead and Jeantel said she didn't speak to Martin again.
 Jeantel also testified that she believed the screams heard on the 911 call were Martin's, because "Trayvon has kind of a baby voice."

 On cross-examination by defense attorney Don West, Jeantel testified that she had lied about her reasons for not going to Martin's funeral and said the reason she didn't go was because she felt guilty and didn't want to see the body.
 West asked her why she didn't call police after the phone went dead.
 Jeantel said, "I thought he was going to be OK because he was right by his daddy's house."
 West also asked her about the last thing she had heard, which was "something hitting somebody."
 Jeantel told West that "Trayvon got hit," and West then asked her, "You don't know that, do you?"
 Jeantel testified, "No sir."